josephburgess/cv/README.md

 #### Self Starter

-I am a self-starter and spent several months teaching myself the foundations of software engineering in my spare time outside of full-time work.
-I have used resources such as Codecademy and Udemy to gain foundational knowledge of JavaScript, Ruby, Docker, HTML, CSS, Node.js and Git/Github.
-Outside of this, frequently doing coding challenges on Codewars has given me an acute appreciation of beautifully clean code and test-driven development.
+My drive to learn and grow is insatiable, and I've dedicated countless hours to self-teaching the fundamentals of software engineering.
+Sites like Codecademy and Udemy have been invaluable resources in my quest to expand my knowledge base and sharpen my skills.
+Completing coding challenges on platforms like Codewars has also given me a deep appreciation for clean, efficient code and the importance of test-driven development.

+Overall, I'm a highly motivated, enthusiastic tech-lover with a strong desire to take on new challenges, learn new skills, and make a meaningful impact in the world of tech.

 ## Projects 📝